|Zamora Chinchipe, Ecuador

 (projects i'm following)

-Posted by Btina Veith 3 months ago
+Posted by Btina Veith almost 7 years ago

 2017 long-term Permaculture volunteering positions available at the PermaTree Project in southern Ecuador.

 Spend 3 or 6 months to a year at the PermaTree Project, in Ecuador.
 Current open volunteer positions are:

 Participation is experiential education; you are learning about permaculture and community by living in it.
 The most helpful, effective, and happy participants are self-motivated, interested, responsible, and accountable.

 If you are interested in experiencing permaculture in action, living in community, and engaging with DIY projects in a hands-on and dynamic environment, review this page and fill out the application now!